 1. Hooker Valley Track, Aoraki/Mount Cook NP

 Length 10km return

 Time 2h 30m

-Probably our favourite one-day walk in New Zealand, it’s definitely one to plan for a sunny day – which is what we did.
+Probably our favourite one-day walk in New Zealand.
+And it’s definitely one to plan for a sunny day.

 The start of the track is situated right next to DOC’s White Horse Hill campsite, in the shadow of New Zealand’s highest mountain, Mount Cook.
 So, after an overnight there we set off at around 8 am.
 This turned out to be a smart move as we pretty much had the track to ourselves.